seapoe1809/Health_server/README.md

 ##DARNA Healthy Intent v2- An open source intiative - self custody of your health data
 ##Early stage.
 Beta and under development and isnt secure.
 Please take all steps to safeguard your data.
+**
+Key words:** LINUX, python, Open Source.

+**Vision: **This will be an open source, linux based personal Health coach which additionally allows self custody data.

 What is this project?
 ======================